Diabetes, Obesity, Heart Disease & Uric Acid Caused by Fructose?

 To combat uric acid, Dr. Perlmutter says first and foremost, we must reduce our consumption of fructose.
 Not necessarily fruit — but hidden fructose in condiments, fruit juices, beverages of all kinds, soft drinks, etc. Beyond that, he suggests nutritional supplements demonstrated in peer-reviewed science to be help lower Uric Acid.
 These few supplements can produce a dramatic drop in uric acid in just a few weeks.

-In his latest book, Drop Acid: The Surprising New Science of Uric Acid – The Key to Losing Weight, Controlling Blood Sugar, and Achieving Extraordinary Health, Dr. David Perlmutter says that even small uric acid elevations can have dangerous long-term consequences if left unchecked.
+Dr. Perlmutter’s latest book: Drop Acid: The Surprising New Science of Uric Acid – The Key to Losing Weight, Controlling Blood Sugar, and Achieving Extraordinary Health, says that even small uric acid elevations can have dangerous long-term consequences if left unchecked.
 People will do themselves a world of good by dropping acid — uric acid, that is.
+The metabolism of fructose leads to the production of uric acid.
+And this is why fructose is such a powerful health threat.

 Where do we find Fructose?